Monopole and instanton effects in QCD: Monopole effects

 In this section, we briefly explain the Dirac operator of the overlap fermions.
-We calculate the eigenvalues and eigenvectors of the overlap Dirac operator using the normal configurations and the configurations with the additional monopoles and anti-monopoles.
-The total number of instantons and anti-instantons in the configurations are estimated from the square of the topological charges.
-We show the quantitative relation between instantons and monopoles by comparing with our predictions.
+We calculate the eigenvalues and eigenvectors of the overlap Dirac operator.
+The total number of instantons and anti-instantons in the configurations are estimated.
+We show the quantitative relation between instantons and monopoles by comparing them with our predictions.
+We compare the eigenvalues with the predictions of random matrix theory and show the monopole effects.